Our teaching methodology is ideal for building practical Spanish conversational skills at a fast pace.

-Replicating a total language immersion experience by having structured guided conversations almost entirely in Spanish softened up with the aid of body language, dramatization, and visual aids, while increasing speed and sofistication of the language gradualy as the students travels through the different class levels of Spanish fluency offered in Denver.
+Replicating a total language immersion experience by having structured guided conversations almost entirely in Spanish softened up with the aid of body language, dramatization, and visual aids, while increasing speed and sofistication of the language gradualy as the students travels through the different class levels of Spanish fluency offered over Zoom.

 Keeping things simple and systematically introducing chunks of vocabulary, patterns and structures while focusing on what is practical or strictly needed, pointing out similarities and differences between both languages, and relying on exemplification, repetition, roleplaying, and mnemonic techniques to aid with memorization.

 Using positive reinforcement and enabling a lively, fun, and relaxing atmosphere to increase confidence, facilitate assimilation, and motivate students to continue learning.

 Keeping groups small to increase students' "air-time" in class.